DanielCiccC/DanielCiccC.github.io/FINM3403/notes/revisionLecture1.md

 | **Expected vs actual** | **Outcome** | **Reason** | Arbitrage profit
 | --- | --- | --- | ---
 Expected exchange rate (QC/BC) > actual exchange rate | - base currency is undervalued <br> - Quotation currency is over-valued | - You could be potentially earning more of the quotation currency given 1 unit of BC | - Buy the undervalued base currency <br> - Borrow/Sell the overvalued quotation currency

+### Triangular arbitrage
+- Think of it in terms of the base currency.
+I.e., if the investment is in terms of $1M AUD, convert the cross rates to have an AUD base currency
+  - Between the synthetic cross rate and the actual cross rate
+- You will want to transact the most expensive cross rate first.
+Because the rates are in BC of the investment, you would multiple by the first investment, and divide by the second.